Skip to main content

 The Room

 The Tavistock Street site sits in the heart of Covent Garden, a neighbourhood better known for tourist traps than serious cooking.
-The room itself is compact and unhurried — the kind of space where tables are close enough for atmosphere but not so cramped that you're eating on leading of your neighbours.
+The room itself is compact and unhurried — the kind of space where tables are close enough for atmosphere but not so cramped that you're eating on top of your neighbours.
 It suits pairs and small groups well.
 The layout lends itself to longer lunches and pre-theatre dinners without feeling like a conveyor belt, though if you want a quieter corner for a conversation-heavy meal, it's worth noting this is a lively room rather than a hushed one.
-For London Italian in this price bracket, the physical environment is a step above the functional and a step below the formal , which is precisely the point.
+For London Italian in this price bracket, the physical environment is a step above the functional and a step below the formal, which is precisely the point.

 Why It Works as a Casual Excellence Play

 For a food-focused visitor to London, Cafe Murano occupies a useful position in the Italian category.
-It's less destination-specific than Bocca di Lupo, more polished than Bancone for a sit-down meal, and less fussy than Luca if you want something straightforwardly Italian rather than Italian-inflected modern European.
+It's less destination-specific than Bocca di Lupo, more polished than Bancone for a sit-down meal, less fussy than Luca if you want something straightforwardly Italian rather than Italian-inflected modern European.
 If you're building a London food itinerary and need a reliable Italian option that won't require weeks of advance planning, this is the booking to make.

 Booking and Practical Details

 Reservations: Book online; availability is generally accessible within a week or two, making this one of the easier credentialled Italian restaurants in London to secure.
-Location: 36 Tavistock Street, Covent Garden, WC2E 7PB , well-placed for pre- or post-theatre.
+Location: 36 Tavistock Street, Covent Garden, WC2E 7PB, well-placed for pre- or post-theatre.
 Dress: Smart casual is the natural register; the room doesn't demand it but the crowd reflects it.
 Groups: Suits small groups of 2–4 comfortably; larger parties should contact the restaurant directly to confirm capacity.
-Budget: Price range data is not available in our current records, but OAD's casual tier positioning and the London Covent Garden context suggest mid-range pricing , expect to spend meaningfully less per head than at a full-service Hartnett property while eating food that reflects similar standards of execution.
+Budget: Price range data is not available in our current records, but OAD's casual tier positioning and the London Covent Garden context suggest mid-range pricing, expect to spend meaningfully less per head than at a full-service Hartnett property while eating food that reflects similar standards of execution.

 How It Compares

 Against other quality Italian options in London: Artusi in Peckham offers a neighbourhood warmth that Tavistock Street can't replicate, but Cafe Murano wins on central location and name-chef backing.
 Archway serves a different part of the city entirely.
-For Italian dining at higher price points globally, 8½ Otto e Mezzo Bombana in Hong Kong and cenci in Kyoto represent what the format looks like with fine-dining ambition , useful context for understanding where Cafe Murano sits deliberately in the casual register.
+For Italian dining at higher price points globally, 8½ Otto e Mezzo Bombana in Hong Kong and cenci in Kyoto represent what the format looks like with fine-dining ambition, useful context for understanding where Cafe Murano sits deliberately in the casual register.

 If your trip extends beyond London, the UK has serious competition for your dining spend: Waterside Inn in Bray, L'Enclume in Cartmel, Moor Hall in Aughton, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and hide and fox in Saltwood are all worth planning around if you're doing a broader UK food trip.
 For London-specific planning, see our full London restaurants guide, our full London hotels guide, our full London bars guide, our full London wineries guide, and our full London experiences guide.